apache/arrow-site/_posts/2022-10-01-arrow-parquet-encoding-part-1.md

 Column3: [null, 5, 5]
 ```

 Aside from potentially yielding better data compression, a columnar layout can dramatically improve performance of certain queries.
-This is because laying data out contiguously in memory allows both the compiler and CPU to better exploit data parallelism.
+This is because laying data out contiguously in memory allows both the compiler and CPU to better exploit opportunities for parallelism.
 The specifics of [SIMD](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data) and [ILP](https://en.wikipedia.org/wiki/Instruction-level_parallelism) are well beyond the scope of this post, but the important takeaway is that processing large blocks of data without intervening conditional branches has substantial performance benefits.

 ## Parquet vs Arrow